-The Company maintains a credit agreement with a consortium of banks led by JPMorgan Chase Bank, N.A., as administrative agent, and the lenders (the "Credit Facility"), which provides an aggregate commitment of \$750,000 of revolving loans available until June 5, 2024.
+The Company maintains a credit agreement with a consortium of banks led by JPMorgan Chase Bank, N.A., as administrative agent, and the lenders (the "Credit Facility").
+On May 8, 2023, the Company entered into an Amendment and Restatement Agreement, which provides an aggregate commitment of \$750,000 of revolving loans available until May 8, 2028, replacing an agreement that was scheduled to mature on June 5, 2024.
+The maturity date of the Credit Facility will accelerate if within ninety-one days prior to the maturity of the Company's convertible senior notes due 2025, the outstanding principal amount of such notes exceed a defined liquidity measure as set forth in the Credit Facility.
 The Credit Facility also provides for the ability of Vishay to request up to \$300,000 of incremental facilities, subject to the satisfaction of certain conditions, which could take the form of additional revolving commitments, incremental "term loan A" or "term loan B" facilities, or incremental equivalent debt.

-Borrowings under the Credit Facility bear interest at LIBOR plus an interest margin.
-The applicable interest margin is based on the Company's leverage ratio.
-Based on the Company's current leverage ratio, borrowings bear interest at LIBOR plus 1.50%.
-The Company also pays a commitment fee, also based on its leverage ratio, on undrawn amounts.
-The undrawn commitment fee, based on the Company's current leverage ratio, is 0.25% per annum.
+U.S. Dollar borrowings under the Credit Facility bear interest at Secured Overnight Financing Rate ("SOFR") plus a credit spread and an interest margin.
+The Credit Facility also allows for borrowings in euro, British sterling, and Japanese yen, subject to a \$250,000 limit.
+Borrowings in foreign currency bear interest at a local reference rate plus an interest margin.
+The applicable interest margin is based on the Company's total leverage ratio.
+Based on the Company's current total leverage ratio, borrowings bear interest at SOFR plus 1.60%, including the applicable credit spread.
+The Company also pays a commitment fee, also based on its total leverage ratio, on undrawn amounts.
+The undrawn commitment fee, based on the Company's total current leverage ratio, is 0.25% per annum.